RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/03-LEV.md

 <sup>23</sup> But all [other] flying creeping things, which have four feet, [shall be] an abomination unto you.
 <sup>24</sup> And for these ye shall be unclean: whosoever toucheth the carcase of them shall be unclean until the even.
 <sup>25</sup> And whosoever beareth [ought] of the carcase of them shall wash his clothes, and be unclean until the even.
-<sup>26</sup> [The carcases] of every beast which divideth the hoof, and [is] not clovenfooted , nor cheweth the cud, [are] unclean unto you: every one that toucheth them shall be unclean.
+<sup>26</sup> [The carcases] of every beast which divideth the hoof, and [is] not clovenfooted, nor cheweth the cud, [are] unclean unto you: every one that toucheth them shall be unclean.
 <sup>27</sup> And whatsoever goeth upon his paws, among all manner of beasts that go on [all] four, those [are] unclean unto you: whoso toucheth their carcase shall be unclean until the even.
 <sup>28</sup> And he that beareth the carcase of them shall wash his clothes, and be unclean until the even: they [are] unclean unto you.
 <sup>29</sup> These also [shall be] unclean unto you among the creeping things that creep upon the earth; the weasel, and the mouse, and the tortoise after his kind,
 <sup>30</sup> And the ferret, and the chameleon, and the lizard, and the snail, and the mole.
 <sup>31</sup> These [are] unclean to you among all that creep: whosoever doth touch them, when they be dead, shall be unclean until the even.
 <sup>32</sup> And upon whatsoever [any] of them, when they are dead, doth fall, it shall be unclean; whether [it be] any vessel of wood, or raiment, or skin, or sack, whatsoever vessel [it be], wherein [any] work is done, it must be put into water, and it shall be unclean until the even; so it shall be cleansed.
-<sup>33</sup> And every earthen vessel, whereinto [any] of them falleth , whatsoever [is] in it shall be unclean; and ye shall break it.
+<sup>33</sup> And every earthen vessel, whereinto [any] of them falleth, whatsoever [is] in it shall be unclean; and ye shall break it.
 <sup>34</sup> Of all meat which may be eaten, [that] on which [such] water cometh shall be unclean: and all drink that may be drunk in every [such] vessel shall be unclean.
 <sup>35</sup> And every [thing] whereupon [any part] of their carcase falleth shall be unclean; [whether it be] oven, or ranges for pots, they shall be broken down: [for] they [are] unclean, and shall be unclean unto you.
 <sup>36</sup> Nevertheless a fountain or pit, [wherein there is] plenty of water, shall be clean: but that which toucheth their carcase shall be unclean.